Key Stage 3

 In line with our school ethos at Key Stage 3 we aim to help our pupils to develop a passion for learning.
 We believe that learning should be enjoyable, stimulating and challenging.
 We aim to bring the curriculum alive with exciting learning experiences delivered by inspiring teachers – whether that’s re-enacting the Battle of Hastings or learning Newton’s 3rd Law of Motion with the aid of a skateboard and a fire extinguisher!

 Of course, academic rigour is at the heart of our Key Stage 3 curriculum.
 During this time girls develop the academic foundations that will enable them to succeed later.
 Maths and English, along with Science and Modern Languages are core elements of our Key Stage 3 curriculum, making up around fifty percent of the overall teaching time.
-At this stage we also aim to give girls the opportunity to explore a diverse range of subjects before making choices at GCSE and as such the curriculum also includes Geography, History, Religious Studies, Latin, Drama, Art, Music, Food Technology and Textiles, with ICT integrated into all subjects.
+At this stage we also aim to give girls the opportunity to explore a diverse range of subjects before making choices at GCSE and as such the curriculum also includes Geography, History, Religious Studies, Classical Civilisation, Drama, Art, Music, Food Technology, Textiles and Computer Science along with PSHE.